H1BMatch/H1BMatch_Main/README.md

 # H1BMatch_Main
-This repository contains the main expressJS application.
+This repository contains the main expressJS application for H1BMatch.
+The service handles API requests from the front-end and includes schedlued jobs that vectorize job detials and filter jobs from sponsoring companies.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing

-A step by step series of examples that tell you how to get a development environment running

 Clone the repository: